vascular neurology fellowship

 Acute inpatient stroke

-Fellows refine their knowledge of state-of-the-art acute stroke management on our busy inpatient stroke service.
+Fellows refine their knowledge of state-of-the-art acute stroke management on our busy inpatient stroke service, including critically ill patients in our open neuro-ICU.
 Fellows develop leadership and educational skills on service by working closely with board-certified vascular neurology attendings to lead a team of neurology residents, stroke ARNPs, rotators, and medical students.
+Fellows learn the art of telestroke consultation under faculty supervision by coverage of satellite facilities as well as the UFHealth Mobile Stroke Treatment Unit.

-During any given week, one fellow is assigned to the inpatient stroke service and a second is assigned to the Acute Care service, which responds to acute stroke alerts during rounds and also assists the team with clinical trial recruitment and other activities.
-Call is only taken by the fellow on the inpatient stroke service.
+During any given week, one fellow is assigned to the inpatient stroke service and a second is assigned to the Acute Care service, which responds to acute stroke alerts during rounds, engages in telestroke consultation, and assists the team with clinical trial recruitment and other activities.
+Call is taken by the fellow on the inpatient stroke service.

 Neurocritical Care